mlukicdesign/eCommerce-Backend/README.md

 3. Install the dependencies by running `npm install`.
 4. Use the provided schema and seed files to set up a development database.
 Run the following commands:
    ```
-   npm run schema
-   npm run seed
+   mysql -u your_username -p
+   source ./db/schema.sql;
+   node seeds/index.js
    ```
    This will create the necessary tables in the database and populate them with test data.
-5. Start the application by running `npm start`.
+5. Start the application by running `npm start` or, run the Nodemon server with `npm run watch`.
 The Sequelize models will be synced with the MySQL database, and the server will be started.

 ## Usage